Waking at 3–4am every night?

 Tired all day, then wired at bedtime

-Feeling tired all day and suddenly alert at night is very common under long-term pressure.
+Feeling flat all day and suddenly awake at night is common when your system has been running on stress chemistry.

 A small thing to try:

-Add a short transition before bed – 60-90 seconds of slow movement or gentle walking.
-Warmth to hands, belly or feet can also help.
+Add a short transition before bed.
+Try 60–90 seconds of slow movement, gentle walking or warmth to your feet, belly or hands.

 Sleeping for hours but waking exhausted

-If you wake drained after 7–9 hours in bed, your body may not have fully stood down overnight.
+If you wake drained after a full night in bed, your body may not have fully stood down overnight.

-People often notice vivid dreams, jaw or shoulder tension, or a heavy feeling on waking.
+You might notice vivid dreams, jaw tension, shoulder tightness or a heavy feeling in the morning.

 A small thing to try: